Band-structure effects on superconductivity in Hubbard models: Model Problems

-Notice that the superconducting properties of the repulsive Hubbard model in the presence of strong nematic background is very similar to that of the Bechgaard salts in many aspects: Fermi surface topology, near-degeneracies, and accidental nodes~\cite{bourbonnais08,doiron-leyraud-09prb214531}.
-There, given that the superconducting phase is induced by electronic interaction, the close competition between a $d$-wave and $p$-wave type phases is be expected, given the quasi-one-dimensional nature of the band structure.
-As the competing superconducting states are located in different spin channels, a way to test the applicability of these ideas would be to apply a weak Zeeman field to the material, which would favor the spin-aligned $p$-wave order over the $d$-wave.
+Notice that the superconducting properties of the repulsive Hubbard model in the presence of strong nematic background is very similar to that of the Bechgaard salts in many aspects: Fermi surface topology, near-degeneracies, and accidental nodes. \cite{bourbonnais08,doiron-leyraud-09prb214531} There, given that the superconducting phase is induced by electronic interaction, the close competition between $d$-wave- and $p$-wave-type phases is to be expected due to the quasi-one-dimensional nature of the band structure.
+As the competing superconducting states are located in different spin channels, a way to test the applicability of these ideas would be to apply a weak Zeeman field to the material, which would favor the spin-aligned $p$-wave order over the $d$-wave one.